awsdocs/aws-lambda-developer-guide/doc_source/powershell-package.md

 # Deploy PowerShell Lambda functions with \.zip file archives<a name="powershell-package"></a>

-To create a container image to deploy your function code, see [Using container images with Lambda](lambda-images.md)\.

-A \.zip file archive is a PowerShell Lambda deployment package that contains your PowerShell script, PowerShell modules that are required for your PowerShell script, and the assemblies needed to host PowerShell Core\.
+A deployment package for the PowerShell runtime contains your PowerShell script, PowerShell modules that are required for your PowerShell script, and the assemblies needed to host PowerShell Core\.

+## Tools and libraries<a name="powershell-package-libraries"></a>

+Lambda provides the following sample applications for the PowerShell runtime:

+**Tools and libraries for PowerShell**
++ [AWS Lambda and AWS Tools for PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-lambda.html): the steps to install PowerShell, the \.NET Core 2\.1 SDK, and the `AWSLambdaPSCore` module\.
++ [aws\-lambda\-dotnet](https://github.com/aws/aws-lambda-dotnet/tree/master/PowerShell): Lambda tools for Powershell on GitHub\.

 The AWSLambdaPSCore module has the following new cmdlets to help author and publish PowerShell Lambda functions: